 To ensure that local youth continue the Gaelic traditions

-The purpose of the fund is to provide financial support to up-an-coming Nova Scotia youth between the ages of 5 and 21, who are keen to advance their skills in the Gaelic tradition including: fiddle, pipes, piano, language, storytelling, song and dance.
+The purpose of the fund is to provide financial support to up-and-coming Nova Scotia youth between the ages of 5 and 21, who are keen to advance their skills in the Gaelic tradition including: fiddle, pipes, piano/guitar accompaniment, language, storytelling, song and dance.

 The Stòras na h-Òigridh | Treasurers of Youth concept was inspired by the enthusiasm of the late Michael Anthony MacLean from Washabuck, NS.
 Michael Anthony was a well-known fiddler who always had a keen interest in assisting youth to further their skills in playing traditional Cape Breton music, especially the fiddle.
 The fund was ignited by sales of Michael Anthony MacLean’s “Good Boy M.A.!”
 CD.